niveedkumarreddy/webmethods-io-int-cicd/README.md

 # 🚀 webMethods.io Integration DevOps Framework — Extended

-This document extends the [original automation framework for webMethods.io Integration](https://community.ibm.com/community/user/integration/viewdocument/devops-for-webmethodsio-integratio?CommunityKey=82b75916-ed06-4a13-8eb6-0190da9f1bfa&tab=librarydocuments), highlighting new capabilities such as API-first integration, multi-asset promotion, integrated code review, and secret vault support.
-The framework is designed for GitHub repositories and Azure DevOps pipelines but can be adapted to other platforms.
+This document extends the [original automation framework for webMethods.io Integration](https://community.ibm.com/community/user/integration/viewdocument/devops-for-webmethodsio-integratio?CommunityKey=82b75916-ed06-4a13-8eb6-0190da9f1bfa&tab=librarydocuments), highlighting new capabilities such as Integration API support, multi-asset promotion, integrated code review, and secret vault support.
+The framework is designed with GitHub repositories and Azure DevOps pipelines but can be adapted to other platforms.

 ---
 ![alt text](./images/markdown/wmIO.gif)